 grapes into wine

 We’ve grown grapes in our river valley since the 1870s, when this area of Arkansas was settled with Europeans whose ways included a daily glass of wine.
 We’ve made locally-grown wines ever since.
-Our signature American grape varietals are Niagara, Cynthiana (Norton), Ives and Chambourcin, Enchantment, Seyval and the Muscadines.
+Our signature American grape varietals are Niagara, Ives and Chambourcin, Enchantment, Seyval and several proven varieties of Muscadine grapes.

 Advancements in winemaking technology in the 1960s and 70s allowed Post’s winemakers to greatly improve their table wine offerings.
-Post planted vitus rotundifolia varietals to produce commercially viable wine and juice.
-Western Arkansas is thought to be the edge of the growing area for Muscadines; the stress on the vines has also produced superior fruit.
+Post planted Muscadine varietals to produce award-winning wines and juices.
+Northwestern Arkansas is thought to be the western edge of the growing area for Muscadines; the regional climate stress on the vines has produced superior fruit, yet creates other challenges.

 Post operates a retail store with wine tasting bar at our winery production facility, 1700 St. Mary’s Mountain Road.
 Our in-store restaurant, The Trellis Room at Post Winery, offers lunches 5 days a week.